Distributed Dual Coordinate Ascent in General Tree Networks and Communication Network Effect on Synchronous Machine Learning: Review of the distributed dual coordinate ascent in a star network

-where $\tilde{m} \triangleq \max_{k=1,...,K} m_k$ is the size of the largest block of coordinates among $K$ local workers, $H$ is the number of local (or inner) iterations in LocalSDCA($\cdot$), and $s \in [0,1]$ is a step size which determines how far the next solution will be from the current solution at each iteration.
+where $\tilde{m} \triangleq \max_{k=1,...,K} m_k$ is the size of the largest block of coordinates among $K$ local workers, $H$ is the number of local (or inner) iterations in LocalSDCA($\cdot$), and $s \in [0,1]$ is a step size of the gradient ascent which determines how far the next solution will be taken from the current solution at each iteration.
+Additionally, by choosing different parameter values instead of $\frac{1}{K}$ in the summation of $\bigtriangleup \bw_k$'s in Algorithm \ref{alg:CoCoA}, the authors in \cite{ma2015adding} proposed CoCoA+, which has the same framework as CoCoA introduced in Algorithm \ref{alg:CoCoA}, for faster convergence speed than CoCoA.

-Since a star network that the previous research considered is a simple network model, and a network of computers can have various topologies, we study the distributed dual coordinate ascent in a generalized network, which is a tree structured network model.
+CoCoA has been shown to work well for distributed machine learning problems with distributed data in a star network, which is a simple network model.
+However, the topology of a network may not necessarily be a star network.
+In the next section, we study the distributed dual coordinate ascent in a general network, which is a tree-structured network model.